rberlich/Estray/README.md

 _Open Questions and Work Items:_

-* The current "protocol-state" (such as a message to the server, that the client expects a task -- see the `enum class payload_command` in `misc.hpp`) is currently stored in the payload itself, for simplicity reasons.
-This way it can be easily serialized along with the payload, which makes the code easier.
-Another possibility would be to "hide" this in the buffer.
-On the side of the sender, this can be done using "gather-write".
-On the side of the recipient, however, some knowledge about the state is needed (such as: this is an enum class based on a specific integer type).
-I would be interested in suggestions on how to "hide" this state in the websocket message without having to amend the buffer and without storing the state in the payload.
-A seperate transfer would be inefficient.
-	- One possibility would be to (de-)serialize a struct holding the command and the payload instead of "hiding" the command inside of the payload.
-This would remove the need for a "command payload" and would thus help to further simplify the code.
 * The server-sessions need to interact with the server-object (e.g. check for stop-conditions, get payload objects from the queue held in the server object, ...).
 The necessary callbacks are handed to the session-constructors and are stored in the session object.
 This works o.k., but I wonder whether there are cleaner ways to do this (e.g. Boost.Signal2 ?)
-* I am not particularly happy with having to use std::bind for the handler-callbacks (see e.g. `async_websocket_client::when_resolved()` and the callback `when_connected()` passed to `boost::asio::async_connect()`.
-Particularly when `boost::asio::bind_executor()` is used, it seems to be difficult to impossible to use std::function or a lambda expression.
-Ideas?
 * There is a lot of probably unnecessary copying of strings, which slows things down.
-It would be great if this could be replaced with some string_view class
+It would be great if this could be replaced with string_view

 _Caveats:_